Chaco Culture National Historical Park: Alignments

 Two shared-latitude but diametrically opposed complexes, Pueblo Pintado and Kin Bineola, are located some 15 mi from the core buildings of the central canyon.
 Each lies on a path from the central canyon that is collinear with the passage and setting of the full mid-winter "minimum moon", which recurs every 18.6 years.
 Two other complexes that are less distant from Pueblo Bonito, Una Vida and Peñasco Blanco, share an axis collinear with the passage of the full "maximum moon".
 The terms "minimum" and "maximum" refer to the azimuthal extreme points in the lunar excursion cycle, or the swings in direction relative to true north that the setting full moon exhibits.
-It takes roughly 9.25 years for the rising or setting full moon nearest to winter solstice to proceed from its maximum azimuthal north, or "maximum extremum", to its southernmost azimuth, known as "minimum extremum".
+It takes roughly 9.25 years for the rising or setting full moon nearest to winter solstice to proceed from its maximum azimuthal north, or maximum extremum, to its southernmost azimuth, or minimum extremum.

-Speculation regarding the reasons for the alignments have been offered:
+Speculation about the reasons for the alignments has been offered:

 As these people would view the heavens... there was an order of things up there.
 What you had here... contrasted to that.
 Some years it was too dry, too hot... too windy, too cold.
 If there was a way to transfer the orderly nature of the cosmos down onto what seems to be chaos that exists here, then you begin to then integrate at this place both heaven and earth.
 And this would be... the center place.